-This VS Code extension is an alpha-quality proof of concept.
-It leverages Microsoft’s Jupyter extension to bring the notebook paradigm to developers working with InterSystems IRIS servers, both local and remote.
+This VS Code extension leverages Microsoft’s Jupyter extension to bring the notebook paradigm to developers working with InterSystems IRIS servers, both local and remote.

 Note: IRIS developers who already use the